-UPDATED: Sep 22, 2020
+UPDATED: Dec 9, 2020

 Advertiser Disclosure: We strive to help you make confident insurance decisions.
 Comparison shopping should be easy.
-We partner with top insurance providers.
-This doesn't influence our content.
-Our opinions are our own.
+We are not affiliated with any one insurance provider and cannot guarantee quotes from any single provider.

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about insurance.
 Our goal is to be an objective, third-party resource for everything insurance related.
 We update our site regularly, and all content is reviewed by insurance experts.

-Aflac’s supplemental products cover the costs your major medical plan does not.
+The company’s supplemental insurance products cover the costs your major medical plan does not.
 They are sold individually as well as through employers as voluntary benefits.

 The company is highly involved in charities and sponsorships.
 Some of their better-known contributions include the annual sale of the Holiday Duck, which sees all proceeds go to children’s cancer research, and their sponsorship of the Jackie Robinson Award to high school baseball players.
 The baseball award is presented at a charity event, with proceeds going to a children’s hospital.

 In 2017, Aflac ranked number 126 on the Fortune 500.
-The also ranked number 91 on the Fortune list of Best Companies, and made the list of the world’s most admired companies.
+The also ranked number 91 on the Fortune list of Best Companies and made the list of the world’s most admired companies.

 Secured with SHA-256 Encryption

-Aflac writes supplemental insurance policies, which means they are designed to provide financial support for those medical needs not covered by your main health insurance plan.
+So, what is Aflac insurance good for?
+Well, they offer plenty of products.
+The company writes supplemental insurance policies, which means they are designed to provide financial support for those medical needs not covered by your main health insurance plan.

 Aflac’s big question to consumers is “What if you’re hurt and can’t work?” and they try to answer that question with their range of insurance products.